SeanHeelan/HeapLayout/Shrike/README.md

 ### Dumping PHP's Tests

-First we need to build our customised version of [PHP][2].
+First we need to build our customised version of PHP, which can be found in the `php` sub-directory.
 This is a modified version of PHP 7.1.6.
 The primary modifications are the addition of a number of vulnerabilities that were patched in previous versions, as well as an extension which adds new functions to PHP required by Shrike.
 Namely, functions that can record pointers and produce the distance between two recorded allocations.

 ```
-$ git clone git@github.com:SeanHeelan/PHP-SHRIKE.git
-$ cd PHP-SHRIKE
+$ cd php
-$ ./buildconf -f
+$ ./buildconf --force
+$ # The following enables a few modules, but PHP has many more.
+You can view
+$ # the available options via ./configure --help.
+Feel free to enable as
+$ # many as you want.
+They offer more functionality to be explored.
 $ ./configure --prefix=`pwd`/install --enable-shrike --enable-dve \
-	--enable-mbstring --enable-intl --enable-exif --with-gd
+	--enable-mbstring --enable-intl --enable-exif --with-gd \
+	CFLAGS="-DU_USING_ICU_NAMESPACE=1" \
+	CXXFLAGS="-DU_USING_ICU_NAMESPACE=1"
 $ make && make install
 ```